niels-lubbes/cyclides/README.md

     {x0, x1 + x0 y1, x2 + x0 y2, x3 + x0 y3}

-## Initialization of classes and real involutions
+## Initialization of classes and real involutions following Section 4

 We intialize the classes, the intersection matrix, the matrices corresponding to the involutions 2A1, 3A1 and D4 that are induced by the real structure.
 We also initialize a list with all possible B(X) together with the corresponding name and involutions.
 We use the notation and definitions from the article.